-A step-by-step guide to build an all weather portfolio including CDs, Bonds, and Bond Funds—even during low interest rates.
-The goal is a portfolio of stocks and bonds that you can hold for your long-term goals—a portfolio that will survive the inevitable turbulent market periods.
+This is a step-by-step guide to build an all weather portfolio with stocks, CDs, bonds, and bond funds.
+The goal is a portfolio of stocks and bonds that will achieve your financial goals—a portfolio that will survive the inevitable turbulent market periods.

-Step-by-step instructions to build the portfolio that meets your needs
+Step-by-step instructions to build the all weather portfolio that meets your needs

 Time needed: 2 hours.